ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-9-1.md

-Chapter 9: Leveraging Technology for Effective Presentations: Identifying Effective Presentation Technologies and Resources
+Identifying Effective Presentation Technologies and Resources
 ===========================================================================================================================

 Identifying effective presentation technologies and resources is critical for creating engaging and informative presentations.
 In this chapter, we will explore strategies for identifying effective presentation technologies and resources.